Boggner History, Family Crest & Coats of Arms

 The surname Boggner was first found in Silesia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.
 Chronicles first mention Hensel der bogener of Liegnitz, Silesia, around 1368, and N. Bogener of Breslau in 1399.

-Important Dates for the Boggner family
+Early History of the Boggner family

 This web page shows only a small excerpt of our Boggner research.
 Another 107 words (8 lines of text) covering the years 1805 and 1785 are included under the topic Early Boggner History in all our PDF Extended History products and printed products wherever possible.